Make the most of your degree course and work experience opportunities to build up your portfolio and get yourself known in the fashion world

 Employment is often found through networking so try to build relationships with designers and companies.
 Courses often provide the opportunity to work on projects with leading fashion designers.

-There may also be opportunities to take an optional work placement in industry or to work abroad as part of the Erasmus+ programme.
-Participating in fashion shows can also help you to promote yourself and build up your contacts.
+There may also be opportunities to take a year out in industry, as part of a sandwich degree, or to work abroad as part of the Erasmus+ programme.

 It may be possible to get work experience in Europe or the USA before starting work in the UK.